 This beautifully presented Queenslander has a street frontage consistent with the other houses of its time in the well established suburb of New Farm.
 Further exploration however reveals a flawlessly executed modern extension to expand on living, dining and entertaining areas and bring this classic house into the present.
 An impressive curtain-wall unit made with 616 series silicon butt-joined corner glazing and awning windows utilising concealed electric chainwinders to ventilate the stair-well void with rain-sensors to automatically close the windows should rain occur.

 A top-hung bifold is used as a servery window over bench-top to link the entertaining lounge with the outdoor dining and BBQ area.
-525 louvres provide cross-ventilation with the horizontal sash-less sliding Aneeta windows used as an innovative splash-back behind the sink.
+525 series louvres provide cross-ventilation with the horizontal sash-less sliding Aneeta windows used as an innovative splash-back behind the sink.